ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
 2. In your **Microsoft Edge** browser, select the **Microsoft Office Home** tab and then select **Outlook.**
 3. In the top right corner of Outlook, verify that the user icon is **HD** (for Holly Dickson).
+If the user icon is **HD**, then open a new tab in Edge and proceed to the next step. <br/>

-If the user is anyone else (such as **MA** for the MOD Administrator), then select the circle, and in the **My account** pane that appears, select **Sign out**.
+    If the user icon is not **HD** (for example, if it's **MA** for the MOD Administrator), then select the user icon circle, and in the **My account** pane that appears, select **Sign out**.
+After you are signed out of the account, a good best practice that you should follow when signing out as one user before signing in as another is to close all other open tabs in your browser so that you don't confuse those tabs (associated with the previous user) with the new tabs that you will open for the new user.
+Only the tab with the sign-out message should be open.
-4. After you are signed out of your account, close all other open tabs as a best practice, and then enter the following URL in the address bar: **https://outlook.office365.com**
+4. Enter the following URL in the address bar: **https://outlook.office365.com**
 5. In the **Pick an account** window, select **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is the tenant suffix ID provided by your lab hosting provider).
 In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.
 6. On the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes.**
 7. On the Outlook sign in page, select your **Language** and **Time zone** and then select **Save**.